RiddhiGupta5/Femme-HackGirlSummer/README.md

-# Femme - HER SAFETY, OUR CONCERN
+# FEMME - HER SAFETY, OUR CONCERN
 ## A submission for Hack Girl Summer

 ### High crime-rate against women motivated us to build an app that ensures her safety at travel ; from deciding her cab-mate and journey, she can track her location and alert her contacts when in danger.